 University of Findlay: COVID-19 Teaching Support

 We all know the sudden shift from face-to-face to online instruction can result in a variety of ongoing questions and concerns.
-Now that you’ve made the initial transition online, please rest assured that the CTE, ITS/ATS, and Office of Online and Alternative Delivery are working together to help answer your questions and provide guidance as you tackle new teaching challenges.
+The CTE, ITS/ATS, and Office of Online and Alternative Delivery are working together to help answer your questions and provide guidance as you tackle new teaching challenges.
 The resources below are designed to support your work in remote teaching and learning spaces.

 As always, technical support is available at the Help Desk.